matomo-org/developer-documentation/docs/3.x/migrate-piwik-2-to-3.md

 ### Your plugin's Support options

 The support tab is no longer managed in the readme file either.
-Instead the support tab on your plugin page is now generated from the ["support" section in your plugin.json](https://developer.piwik.org/guides/distributing-your-plugin#pluginjson-file).
+Instead, the support tab on your plugin page is now generated from the ["support" section in your plugin.json](https://developer.piwik.org/guides/distributing-your-plugin#pluginjson-file).

 ### Your plugin's license